AlanFord/Getting-to-more-blinkies/esp8266/README.md

 https://ludzinc.blogspot.com/2019/07/easier-esp8266-development.html

 First, note that the program (or really a fragment) must be kept in a directory (folder) of the same name.
-Hence the subdirectory "getting-to-blinky" that contains the program of the same name.
+Hence the subdirectory "blink" that contains the program of the same name.

+## Auto
 This program is going to be really simple - primarily a stripped-down version of one of the sample programs.
 So why do it?
 The primary purpose is to capture all of the details associated with just getting the Arduino IDE to talk to the board.